amritsaha607/BTP/readme.md

 <br/>
 Vary <i>r</i> and <i>eps</i> to generate data with multiple radii pairs and multiple eps values

 In all the below configurations, r1 is varied from 5nm to 50nm and r2 is varied from (r1+1) nm to (r1+100) nm for training dataset [only integer values].
-For validation dataset, in each class combination, 250 (r1, r2) pairs are generated randomly with value constraints r1 ε [5, 50], r2 ε [r1+1, r2+100].
+For validation dataset, in each class combination, 250 (r1, r2) pairs are generated randomly with value constraints r1 ∈ [5, 50], r2 ∈ [r1+1, r2+100].

 ### E1Data
 (e1 : (al2o3, sio2), e2 : au, e3 : air)